 - Early Action — You can apply to other colleges or universities; Clark's Early Action plan is non-restrictive.
 Students who apply Early Action have until May 1 to enroll at Clark.

-Do I need to take the TOEFL if English isn't my first language?
+Do I need to take the TOEFL, IELTS, SAT, or ACT?

 Does Clark require international applicants to submit SAT or ACT scores?

 No, we don't require the SAT or ACT.
 It's up to you to decide if you want to submit your scores.

 What are your school codes for sending test scores if I choose to submit them?

 Our ETS (TOEFL) school code is 3279.
 Our CEEB (SAT) school code is 003279.
 Our ACT school code is 1808.

 Do you require official score reports?
 Can I have my teacher or counselor send an unofficial score report?

 We require official score reports directly from the testing agency.

 Did you receive my TOEFL, IELTS, SAT, or ACT score?